Abstract Submissions Are Now Open!SUBMIT ABSTRACTS

 Peer Review – Scoring Your Abstract

-Your abstract will be reviewed independently by two scientists with expertise in the session topic.
-The review will be blind to your name, institution or position status and will be based solely on the information that you provide in the technical description.
-Four criteria will be used to score each abstract: 1) Originality 2) Technical Description 3) Significance to the field 4) Session Fit.
-Each criteria will be scored from 1 to 10, generating a total score potential of 40.
-The following qualitative descriptions will be used to associate a score of 1-10.
-You will be notified late December whether your abstract has been accepted for oral presentation, poster presentation or not selected for presentation.
-The score that your abstract receives from each reviewer will be disclosed to you with this notification.
+Four criteria will be used to score each abstract: 1) Originality, 2) Technical Description, 3) Significance to the field, 4) Session Fit.
+The following qualitative descriptions will be used to associate a score of 1-10 for each criterion, generating a total potential score of 40.
+You will be notified in mid-December whether your abstract has been accepted for oral presentation, poster presentation or not selected for presentation.

 0 No Originality

-1 to 3 Many other well designed studeis published like this one
+1 to 3 Many other well designed studies published like this one

 4 to 7 Few similar studies to this

 8 to 10 Unique

 0 to 3 Inadequate analysis; conclusions not supported by data

 4 to 6 Deficient analysis; conclusions partially related to data

 7 to 10 Appropriate analysis; conclusions supported by data